Does Taylor Swift Have Siblings?

 Family Background

 Taylor Alison Swift was born on December 13, 1989, in Reading, Pennsylvania.
 She was raised in a close-knit family, which includes her parents, Scott and Andrea Swift.
-However, Taylor Swift does not have any siblings.
-She is an only child, and her parents have always been her biggest supporters throughout her musical journey.
+However, Taylor Swift does indeed have siblings.
+She has a younger brother named Austin Swift.

 FAQ